dmkos/php-containers/freebsd/fpm-pkg/README.md

 ### Tags

-The only tag at the moment is:
+The only supported tag at the moment is:

 * [`8.4-fpm-freebsd14.3-pkg`](./8.4/Containerfile): PHP 8.4, FPM, FreeBSD 14.3.
 PHP installed via the package manager.

+For historical reasons I decided to keep tags like `8.4.12-fpm-freebsd14.3-pkg` indicating PHP version at build time but you should avoid using it.

 ### Configuration